 Teachers should bring to our attention in good time any access arrangements needed for individuals with specific needs and any other special arrangements that might be required e.g. prayer room for Muslim students.

 Conference resources are made available to staff after the event.
 These are often published on our Facebook documents area, which you may join at any time.

 During each conference, students will be encouraged to engage with the speakers and other schools by the use of social media.
 Teachers may wish to confirm with their schools that such interaction meets the requirements of relevant school policies.

 The presentations given at conference are subject to copyright.
 For this reason audio and video recording is not allowed and photographs may only be taken by arrangement.
 Additionally, for this reason we are unable to make available copies of the presentations after the event.
 Please note that AC reserves the right to take photographs of their events and teachers must accept responsibility for bringing to our attention any student or member of staff for whom this would represent a risk or conflict with child protection guidelines.

 Conference times are given on the flyers and website pages but we normally open doors at 09.15 in the UK (9.45 in London) and 09.00 in Australia and New Zealand.
 It is recommended that schools arrive in good time to secure their seating.
 We cannot guarantee that a school group can be accommodated in a discrete block if arriving late.

-Students and staff should be advised that Academy Conferences cannot accept responsibility for any lost or damaged personal property, including cash, mobile phones, laptops, iPads and other equipment.
+Students and staff should be advised that Thriving Minds cannot accept responsibility for any lost or damaged personal property, including cash, mobile phones, laptops, iPads and other equipment.